KumoCorp/kumomta/docs/reference/kumo/start_esmtp_listener.md

     -- this is the default: the name of the supplemental header header_name = 'X-KumoRef',

-    -- this is the default: names of additional meta data fields -- to include in the header.
+    -- names of additional meta data fields
+    -- to include in the header.
 TAKE CARE!
-The header will be -- base64 encoded to prevent casual introspection, but the -- header is NOT encrypted and the values of the meta data -- fields included here should be considered to be public include_meta_names = { 'tenant', 'campaign' },
+The header will be -- base64 encoded to prevent casual introspection, but the -- header is NOT encrypted and the values of the meta data -- fields included here should be considered to be public.
+    -- The default is not to add any meta data fields, but you -- might consider setting something like:
+    -- include_meta_names = { 'tenant', 'campaign' },
+    include_meta_names = {},
   },
 }
 ```

-Here's an example of a supplemental header from a message that
+Here's an example of a supplemental header from a message:
-did not set either `tenant` or `campaign`:

 ```
 X-KumoRef: eyJfQF8iOiJcXF8vIiwicmVjaXBpZW50IjoidGVzdEBleGFtcGxlLmNvbSJ9